Uncover the Secrets of the Luxurious Cognac: A Guide to its Aromatic Flavors, Rich History, and Production Areas

 It is one of those virtuous cases where product and terroir coincide, in fact, this famous French distillate takes the name of the city where it was born: Cognac, in the Charente region, not even 130 kilometers north of Bordeaux.

-To tell the truth, it can also be produced in the Charente-Maritime, in part of the Dordogne and the Deux-Sèvres, but the heart coincides with the cities of Cognac and Segonzac.
-Just where the Dutch used to stop, after going up the Charente River, to buy salt, wine and timber.
+To be honest, it can also be made in the Charente-Maritime, a part of the Dordogne, and the Deux-Sèvres, but Cognac and Segonzac are at its heart.
+Just where the Dutch used to stop after going up the Charente River to buy salt, wine, and timber.

-But the wine they bought deteriorated quickly, it could not stand long journeys, we are in 1620 and at that time the Clarets, wines not really long-lived, were in fashion.
-And so the Dutch, who had already invented Genever in the early 1600s, taught the inhabitants of Cognac the art of distillation and thus the myth of Cognac was born.
+But the wine they bought deteriorated quickly; it couldn’t withstand long journeys.
+It’s 1620, and clarets, which aren’t particularly long-lived wines, are popular.
+And so the Dutch, who had already invented Genever in the early 1600s, taught the inhabitants of Cognac the art of distillation, and thus the myth of Cognac was born.

-But what is so special about Cognac and why is it so prized, loved and revered, so much so that it is protected by an AOC?
+But what is so special about cognac, and why is it so prized and loved that it is protected by an AOC?
 After all, it’s just a brandy like many others, a different twin of Armagnac…

-The lands where Ugni Blanc (the mythical Trebbiano you can find in Italy too), Colombard and Folle Blanche are planted are mainly chalky.
+The lands where Ugni Blanc (the mythical Trebbiano you can find in Italy too), Colombard, and Folle Blanche are planted are mainly chalky.
 Yes, exactly, just like for the most prestigious Champagne and Sherry crus.
-It is the gypsum that makes the difference, that gives texture and flavor to the base wine.
-Or rather: the more chalk there is in the earth, the more elegant and majestic the distillate becomes.
+It is the gypsum that makes the difference and gives texture and flavor to the base wine.
+Or rather, the more chalk there is in the earth, the more elegant and majestic the distillate becomes.

-But the French love transparency and dot the i’s and in this case the classification work of the crus is painstaking, certainly not comparable to the Italian doc.
+But the French love transparency and dotting the i’s, and in this case the classification work of the Crus is painstaking, certainly not comparable to the Italian doc.

 Production areas of Cognac, the 6 historical crus

-Cognac and Segonzac are the epicenter of finesse and the highest expression of Cognac and are found in Grande Champagne, a small protected oasis, characterized by a perfect microclimate.
-It produces the best Cognacs, endowed with unique finesse, thickness and incredible floral aromas, citrus fruits and highly evolved and mature notes of infinite persistence.
+Cognac and Segonzac are the epicenter of finesse and the highest expression of Cognac and are found in Grande Champagne, a small, protected oasis, characterized by a perfect microclimate.
+It makes the best cognacs, which are known for their unique finesse, thickness, and aromas of flowers, citrus fruits, and highly developed, mature notes that last forever.
 The land is characterized by the presence of gypsum and fossils.

 La Borderie: the smallest area, just above Cognac.
-It produces refined spirits with still a sumptuous and penetrating floral bouquet and clear and distinctive hints of dried fruit.
-They age much faster than the others and therefore their evolution is already advanced when they are bottled.
-In this area you can make excellent purchases, there are excellent quality spirits but at very affordable prices.
+It makes refined spirits with a rich, deep bouquet of flowers and clear, recognizable hints of dried fruit.
+They change much faster than the others, so by the time they are bottled, they have already changed a lot.
+In this area, you can make excellent purchases, there are excellent quality spirits at very affordable prices.